Adamskoullos/VueX-4-and-The-Composition-API-Best-Practice/README.md

 The below example includes a single getter that returns a filtered todo list depending on the user input.
 There are a few moving parts here:

 1. A getter that takes in a string argument used as a flag that returns a filtered todo list of either complete, incomplete or all.
 2. A `filter` property within the store.state of each module that has a string value that is altered by filter tabs within the `FilterTabs` nested component.
-These tabs change the string value of `filter` which in turn changes the argument passed into the **getter** which alters the value of what the getter returns.
+These tabs change the string value of `filter` which in turn alters the value of what the getter returns.
 3. The getter is accessed via a computed property within the `TaskList` component which is used within the template within the `v-for` loop.

 Here is the worklfow: